Garvit1809/hack-for-creators/README.md

 ## ⚙️ How we built it

-- Frontend: Wix and Wix API
+- Frontend :- Wix and Wix API
-- Backend: Win Inbuilt Database
+- Backend :- Win Inbuilt Database
-- AI API:- Open AI (for generating ideas and images)
+- AI :- Open AI API (for generating ideas and images)
+- Auth0 :- For Google Authentication

 ## 🌐 Best Use of Velo by Wix

-I have to use Velo by Wix to create a website.
-With Wix Velo, a full-stack development platform, you can create a website without knowing any code.
-It is a fantastic tool for both experienced developers who want to construct a website quickly and newbies who want to learn how to code.
-I am using the following features of Velo by Wix:

 - **Wix Code**: Helps to add some custom code for implementing the backend and AR for the page.
 - **Wix Data**: It may be used to both save data in a database and retrieve data from one.